goktugcy/timezone-helper/README.md

 - **User-Friendly Date and Time Display**: Easily display dates and times in a human-readable format.
 - **ISO 8601 Compatibility**: Convert dates and times to ISO 8601 format, useful for APIs and data exchange.
 - **Current Time Convenience Functions**: Quickly access and format the current date and time.
+- **Duration Calculation Feature**: This feature allows you to calculate the duration between two dates, providing the difference in days, hours, minutes, and seconds.
+It's especially useful for tracking time intervals or scheduling events.

 ## Installation